 Automatic bilge pumps use electromagnetic float (autofloat) switches to automatically activate the pump whenever water accumulates above a preset level in the bilge.
 One autofloat switch is mounted next to the bilge pump it activates, and is wired directly to the battery so it will normally function even when the boat is completely shut down and left unattended.
 Autofloat switches should be tested often for proper operation as follows:

-To test a type "A" float switch:
+To test the float switches: